peter-kal/zeussysmanager/README.md

-Add snap and flatpak support,update your system,update your system, more capabilities coming soon
+Add snap and flatpak support,update your system and autoremove, more capabilities coming soon

 A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.